 - The History Centre has a suite of 12 PCs with free internet access, and MS office software.
 To use the ICT facilities you will need a Hull Library ticket - please bring some proof of address if you would like to register for a Library ticket.

 - If you intend to use the searchroom you will be asked to use pencils only and turn your phone onto silent.

 - The searchroom is deliberately cooler than other public areas to protect the archives.
-You may want to keep a jumper or cardigan with you - we will ask you to leave coats and bags in the lockers provided.
+You may want to keep a jumper or cardigan with you - we will ask you to leave coats and bags in the free lockers that are provided.